chuanbeiheli/colour-1/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/YangforEvery/pen/rmGeNb.
+This is a SCSS exercise.

+By This I created a visual perspective effect which can be seen.
+I also used some color code to make this more real.